- Willow Dene School

 - W www.willowdene…eenwich.sch.uk

-- A special state school for pupils aged from 2 to 16
+- A state special school for boys and girls aged from 2 to 16.

 - Boarding: No

 - Pupils: 190

 Willow Dene is a large primary special school which aims to provide high quality education for children with a wide range of learning disabilities - moderate, severe, profound and multiple, complex medical needs, physical disabilities and children with autism.

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.

 This is a thank you to your school, teacher or careers adviser who helped you to get where you are now.